-

 Tag Archives: rain

-Posted in French food, Life in southwest France, Restaurants in the Dordogne, Wine
+Posted in Holidays in France, Life in southwest France, Weather in the Dordogne

 2 Comments

-Posted in Flora and fauna, Holidays in France, Life in southwest France, Restaurants in the Dordogne, Tourist attractions, Weather in the Dordogne
+Posted in Holidays in France, Life in southwest France, Weather in the Dordogne

-Tagged Castelnaud, Cénac, cold weather, Daglan, desserts, Dordogne weather, flowering trees, flowers, forsythias, nature, plants, rain, springtime, weather
+Tagged Christmas, Christmas trees, Daglan, Dordogne weather, nature, rain, weather

 Posted in Flora and fauna, Life in southwest France, Weather in the Dordogne